Portuguese language is nowadays the second most spoken Latin language

 General characteristics.

-Portuguese is a Latin language that abandoned the declensions and became
+Portuguese is a Latin language that abandoned the

-an analytical language, as many other Latin languages did.
+declensions and became an analytical language, as many other Latin languages did.

-Generally, the main characteristics of Portuguese language include the
+Generally, the main characteristics of Portuguese language

-the addition of a simple past perfect (amara means yo te amaba as well as yo
+Other characteristics are the addition of a simple past perfect (amara means yo

-te había amado) and two genders (male and female).
-Portuguese has a complex phonetic
+te amaba as well as yo te había amado) and two genders (male and female).

-system that covers 11 different vocalic sounds (for example, vowels a, e and
+Portuguese has a complex phonetic system that covers 11 different vocalic sounds (for

-o are pronounced differently if they are closed or open, and the five basic vowels
+example, vowels a, e and o are pronounced differently if they are

-and the diphthongs are nasalized with an accent or with the letters m or n
+closed or open, and the five basic vowels and the diphthongs are nasalized with an accent

-behind).
-Consonants own similar values to other Romance languages, with a few differences
+or with the letters m or n behind).
+Consonants own similar values to other

-in specific consonants.
+Romance languages, with a few differences in specific consonants.

 Portuguese in the world